Order-invariant measures on causal sets: Description of extremal order-invariant measures

-Next we state a result of Stanley~\cite{Stanley}.
-For an element $x$ in a finite poset $P=(Z,<)$, let $r_i(x) = \nu^P(\{\zeta: \zeta_i = x\})$, the probability that, in a uniformly random linear extension $\zeta$ of $P$, $x$ appears in position~$i$.
+Next, we state a result of Stanley~\cite{Stanley}.
+For an element $x$ in a finite poset $P=(Z,<)$, let $r_i(x) = \nu^P(\{\zeta\dvtx \zeta_i = x\} )$, the probability that, in a uniformly random linear extension $\zeta$ of $P$, $x$ appears in position~$i$.

-\begin{theorem} [Stanley] For any element $x$ in an $n$-element poset $P=(Z,<)$, the sequence $(r_i(x))_{i=1}^n$ is log-concave. \end{theorem}
+\begin{theorem} [(Stanley)] For any element $x$ in an $n$-element poset $P=(Z,<)$, the sequence $(r_i(x))_{i=1}^n$ is log-concave. \end{theorem}

 There are many equivalent ways of expressing the property of log-concavity.
-One is that the sequence of ratios $r_{i+1}(x)/r_i(x)$ is non-increasing over the range of $i$ for which $r_i(x) > 0$.
+One is that the sequence of ratios $r_{i+1}(x)/r_i(x)$ is nonincreasing over the range of $i$ for which $r_i(x) > 0$.
 This implies that, for $j\le j+m \le j+s$, we have

 This is the inequality we use to prove the following lemma.